Geonovum/DTaaS-Testbed2/docs/respec/results.md

 ## Archimate

-The solutions are documented in [Archimate](https://geonovum.github.io/DTaaS-Testbed2/archimate/index.html?view=id-be896198ad4447aeb128a1a7ea7c82f1)
+The solutions are documented in <a href="https://geonovum.github.io/DTaaS-Testbed2/archimate/index.html?view=id-be896198ad4447aeb128a1a7ea7c82f1" target="_blank">Archimate</a>

 ## Foundation